cvut/JCOP/README.md

 ## Links

-For more information see [http://jcop.sourceforge.net/](homepage of the JCOP project).
+For more information see [the JCOP website](http://jcop.sourceforge.net/).

 ## Authors